andytianph/TGRS_PCViT/README.md

 ## Results and Models
 #### MillionAID
-The models are trained on 4 3090 machines with 2 images per gpu, which makes a batch size of 32 during training.
+The models are trained on 4 x 3090 machines with 2 images per gpu, which makes a batch size of 32 during training.
 |Pretrain|Backbone | Input size | Params (M) | Pretrained model|
 |-------|-------- | ----------  | ----- | ----- |
 | MPP | PCViT | 224 × 224 | 112 | [Weights](--) |

 #### Results from this repo on DIOR
-The models are trained on 2 3090 machines with 2 images per gpu, which makes a batch size of 1 during training.
+The models are trained on 2 x 3090 machines with 2 images per gpu, which makes a batch size of 1 during training.

 | Model | Pretrain | Machine | FrameWork | Box mAP@50 | config | log | weight |
 | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: |